Standard Notes

 Built into macOS, it is convenient and free.
 While Apple has improved security with 'Advanced Data Protection', it is a proprietary ecosystem lock-in.
 It lacks the portability, open-source auditability, and Linux/Windows support that Standard Notes offers.

 Standard Notes boasts a highly active and technical community.
 As an open-source project, its heart beats on GitHub, where users can audit code, report bugs, and request features.
 There is an official Slack/Discord community for real-time discussion and a dedicated forum for long-form troubleshooting and tips.
 The documentation is extensive, covering everything from basic usage to complex self-hosting instructions.
-Following the Proton acquisition, support channels have become even more robust, often fielding privacy-centric questions with high expertise.
+Following the Proton acquisition, support channels have become even more solid, often fielding privacy-centric questions with high expertise.

 Standard Notes is the gold standard for anyone who values privacy over flashiness.
 It is not the most feature-rich app in terms of AI integration or flashy UI animations, but it is undoubtedly one of the most secure and reliable.
 The peace of mind provided by its zero-knowledge encryption, combined with the longevity of being open-source and part of the Proton ecosystem, makes it an essential tool for the modern era.
 It is a 'forever' app—a digital vault that respects the user absolutely.